JHUAPL/PINE/test/README.md

 Then, when the dev stack is running:

 ```
-./open_with_dev_stack.sh
+./open_with_dev_stack.sh [--pytest|--cyptress]
 ```

-This will both run pytest and open the cypress dashboard.
+This will either run pytest or open the cypress dashboard.

 Note that running with the dev stack is noticably slower than running with the docker-compose stack.
 You should also be sure to freshly import the testing data before you run the tests